nbattel/Space-Shooter/README.md

 # Space Shooter
 ## Instructions for running the game

-Inside Builds folder you can find nbattel_shump.exe to execute the game.
+Inside nbattel_shump, download the Build.zip folder.
+Once you've downloaded and unzipped it you can find the nbattel_shump.exe to execute the game.

 ![alt text](Screenshots/TitleScreen.png "Title Screen display")